Bayesian nonparametric tests for multivariate locations: Simulation Study

 \section{Simulation Study}

+We conduct a simulation study to demonstrate the finite sample performance of the proposed one-sample and two-sample Bayesian non-parametric tests, for $k=2$ and $k=10$.
+The choices $k=2$ and $k=10$ will help us visualize the power of the tests in relatively lower and higher dimensional scenarios.
+We compare our tests with the Hotelling's $T^2$-test, and the spatial sign and rank tests, discussed in Section \ref{3S2}.
+Recall that, for testing $H_0:\theta=0$, we can denote the spatial sign and rank statistics by the general notation

+with $T(y)=U(y)=y/\Vert y \Vert_2$ for the sign test, and $T(y)=R(y)=n^{-1}\sum_{i=1}^n U(y-Y_i)$, for the rank test.
+For the two-sample test, the sign and rank statistics are given by \eqref{3eq7}.
+The underlying distributions are $k$-variate Gaussian, $k$-variate $t$ with 1 degree of freedom (both elliptically symmetric), and $k$-variate gamma (asymmetric), for $k=2$ and $k=10$.
+For $k=2$, the covariance and the scale matrices for the normal and the $t$ distributions respectively, have been chosen to be the $k\times k$ identity matrix, denoted by $\mathbf{I}_k$.
+Since correlation structure plays an important role in higher dimensions, for $k=10$, we choose the covariance and scale matrix to be $\Sigma$ such that $\Sigma_{ij}=1$ for $i=j$, and 0.7 otherwise, for $i,j\in\{1,\dots,k\}$.

-We perform the simulation study to demonstrate the finite sample performance of the proposed one-sample and two-sample Bayesian non-parametric tests.
-We compare our tests with the Hotelling $T^2$-test, and the spatial sign and rank tests.
-The underlying distributions are bivariate Gaussian, bivariate $t$ (both elliptically symmetric), and bivariate gamma (asymmetric).
-The bivariate gamma distribution is constructed using Gaussian copula (\cite{xue2000multivariate}).
-To describe the construction briefly, let $Y_1,\dots,Y_k$ be $k$ many univariate gamma distributions $\mathrm{Ga}(s,r)$ with cumulative distribution functions (CDF) and probability density functions (PDF) being denoted by $F_j$ and $f_j$, $j=1,\dots,k$.
-Then the joint density of $Y=(Y_1,\dots,Y_k)$ is then given by
+The $k$-variate gamma distribution is constructed using Gaussian copula \citep{xue2000multivariate}.
+To describe the construction briefly, let $Y_1,\dots,Y_k$ be $k$ many univariate gamma random variables $\mathrm{Ga}(s,r)$ with distribution functions and density functions being denoted by $F_j$ and $f_j$, $j=1,\dots,k$.
+Then the joint density of $Y=(Y_1,\dots,Y_k)$ is given by

 where $c_\phi(\cdot\vert V)$ denotes the density of the $k$-dimensional Gaussian copula.
-For comparison, we choose a general version of Hotelling's $T^2$-test, where the Gaussian assumption can be relaxed to existence of second moments.
-Here the p-value is based on a chi-square approximation instead of the usual $F$-distribution.
-For one-sample test, we consider a sample size of $n=100$ and for the two-sample test, we choose $n_1=100$, $n_2=90$.
-We calculate the power, i.e., the proportion of times the null hypotheses are rejected off 2000 replications.
-The location parameters are chosen suitably to show a good range of powers, and the scatter matrices are chosen to be $I_2$.
-For our testing method, we choose a $\mathrm{DP}(\alpha)$ prior with $\alpha=2\times \mathrm{N}_2(0,10I_2)$.
+For $k=2$, we choose $s=(3,3)^T$, $r=(1,1)^T$, and $V$ such that $V_{11}=V_{22}=1$, and $V_{12}=0.5$.
+For $k=10$, we choose $s=r=\mathbf{1}_{10}$ and $V$ such that $V_{11}=V_{22}=1$, and $V_{12}=0.7$, where $\mathbf{c}_k$ denotes the vector of all $c$'s of length $k$.
+The usual Hotelling's $T^2$ statistic is based on the assumption of Gaussianity.
+Hence for comparison, here we choose a general version of Hotelling's $T^2$-test, where the Gaussian assumption can be relaxed to existence of second moments \citep{ito1956asymptotic}.
+For the general Hotelling's $T^2$-test, the p-value is based on a chi-square approximation instead of the usual $F$-distribution.
+For the one-sample test, we consider a sample size of $n=100$.
+For the two-sample test, we choose $n_1=100$, $n_2=90$ for $k=2$, and $n_1=100$, $n_2=60$ for $k=10$, to evaluate the performance of the tests where the data sizes are relatively unbalanced.
+The credible sets are constructed using 5000 posterior draws, and the power is calculated as the proportion of times the null hypotheses are rejected off 2000 replications.
+The location parameters are chosen suitably to show a good range of powers.